 Too Many Valuables

 It is never a good idea to travel with too many valuables, especially when you are staying in a college dorm.
-Not every one of your necklaces are college essentials; a ring or a few small pieces of jewelry will suffice.
+Not every one of your necklaces is college essentials; a ring or a few small pieces of jewelry will suffice.
 Your most prized or expensive possessions should stay at home where they are safe is a good travel tip.

 Furniture and Home Appliances